 Kugai – Kristian Merckoll

-I find the The Mondo Zen approach simple yet sublime and a true marriage of wisdom and compassion adapted to the 21st century.
-Take the ancient time-tested principles of Zen meditation; add a fully Integral Practice and an uncompromisable willingness to be open, honest and vulnerable.
-And not least a good dose of humor!
+I did my first Mondo retreat in 2013, with the founder of Mondo Zen, Jun Po Kelly Roshi.
+It was a profound experience for me, which deepened even more when I met Jun Po’s successor Doshin Roshi the next year.
+I have been involved with the Sangha ever since, as I find the Integral Mondo Zen approach fresh, open and innovative; a sound marriage of wisdom and compassion adapted to the 21st century.
+Take the ancient time-tested principles of Zen meditation and add a modern Integral Practice with a willingness to be open, honest and vulnerable.
+And not least a good dose of humour.

-You reach me by e-mail: email@example.com, phone: +47 9002 0658 or Skype: kristian_merckoll.
-I can facilitate in English or Norwegian.
-I also speak some French and Spanish.
+Contact information: E-mail: firstname.lastname@example.org, phone: +47 9002 0658, Skype: kristian_merckoll.
+I can facilitate in English or Norwegian, speak OK Spanish and some French.

 I came across Mondo Zen in 2012 while looking for a non-narrative, embodied practice to support my recovery from a depression.
 I was stunned by the view from silence; there were no stories, nothing to trip over or collapse into.
 I felt completely at peace.
 This was the first time I also understood the profound truth of the choice of standing in not-knowing and of reading the information from emotional body, as from other senses.
 Since then I have attended seven 7-day Mondo Zen Sesshins and in October 2015 I took Jukai and joined the Hollow Bones Rinzai training, which I continue under Doshin Nelson Roshi.